XuanYee06/Y1S1_25261/SECR1013 - Digital Logic/README.md

 👩‍🏫**Lecturer:** Dr. Ts.
 Raja Zahilah binti Raja Mohd.
 Radzi
 🏫**Section:** 03

 This course introduces the basic principles of digital systems and logic design.
-I learned how computers process information using logic gates, circuits, and binary  The fundamental tools such as boolean algebra and logic gates are helpful to design and analyze digital circuit.systems.
+I learned how computers process information using logic gates, circuits and binary  The fundamental tools such as boolean algebra and logic gates are helpful to design and analyze digital circuit systems.
 <br>

 ![gate](https://github.com/user-attachments/assets/9be887da-8cac-4856-90c5-1c263421a297)